khuaulme/MovieSearchApp/README.md

 In the **userAction() **function, we grab the input from the search form in line 83 and append it to the webhook URL before calling the fetch API in line 92.
 My data webhook URL from the FTSDemo Stitch application is on line 88.
 Replace that **webhook_url** variable with your own API from your Stitch HTTP Service. 🤞

 Now save these changes, and open the** index.html** file once more in your browser et voilà!
-You have just built your movie search engine using Full-Text search indexes. 🙌 What kind of movie do you want to watch?!
+You have just built your movie search engine Atlas Search indexes. 🙌 What kind of movie do you want to watch?!

 *For a detailed tutorial with screenshots and sample code, read the accompanying Tutorial.md or visit: https://www.mongodb.com/blog/post/lets-build-a-movie-search-engine-using-full-text-search-indexes-in-ten-minutes .
 This tutorial will guide you through how to build a web application to search for movies based on a topic using Atlas’ sample movie data collection.
-We will create an FTS index on that sample data.
+We will create an Search index on that sample data.
 Then we will query on this index to filter, rank and sort through those movies to quickly surface movies by topic.*

 Built on Apache Lucene, Atlas Search adds document data to a search index to make that data searchable in a highly performant, scalable manner.